freedombox/FreedomBox/HACKING.md

 1. [Submitting your changes](#submitting-your-changes)
 1. [Other related stuff](#miscelanea)

-It doesn't cover arquitecture, design choices, or other product internals.
+It doesn't cover architecture, design choices or other product internals.

 ## Picking a task to work on